Cincinnati vs. South Florida NCAA Football Odds, Plays and Insights | November 12, 2021

 - In South Florida's nine games this year, it has five wins against the spread.

-- The Bulls have been underdogs by 23.5 points or more two times this season and have covered the spread every time.
+- The Bulls have been underdogs by 23 points or more two times this year and have covered the spread every time.

-- South Florida has hit the over in 55.6% of its opportunities this year (five times in nine games with a set point total).
+- South Florida's games this year have hit the over five times in nine opportunities (55.6%).

 - South Florida is 5-2 against the spread and 2-5 overall when the team records more than 14.9 points.

-- When South Florida picks up more than 311.2 yards, the team is 3-3 against the spread and 2-4 overall.
+- When South Florida amasses over 311.2 yards, the team is 3-3 against the spread and 2-4 overall.

-- The Bulls have turned the ball over 15 times, nine fewer times than the Bearcats have forced turnovers (24).
+- This year the Bulls have 15 turnovers, nine fewer than the Bearcats have takeaways (24).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.